EricBidopa/blog/posts/whyiamwriting.md

-## Why I decided to start writing
+## **Why I Decided to Start Writing**

-I have most had a lot more than a little bit to say about a lot of things.
-Most times, I prefer to conserve my energy, be lazy and just keep it in.
-I wouldn't dare risk sayings things with words that are not spot on.
-I would rather not say at all.
+I have always had a lot to say about many things.
+Most of the time, I prefer to conserve my energy, be lazy, and just keep it in.
+I wouldn't dare risk saying things with words that are not spot on.
+I would rather not say anything at all.

-The times that I had explained things with the perfect words, I felt trully good and confident.
+The times that I have explained things with the perfect words, I have felt truly good and confident.
 I loved that feeling.
-And in that moment wish I could do it more.
-But i don't.
+And in those moments, I wished I could do it more.
+But I don't.

-I have had a lot of intensely emotional moments in my life.
-Some that share a tear and some that stretches my lips.
-In every one of these moments, when I pay attention, I notice a tiny thought crawling in my head.
-Shouting with it's tiny voice that I write about it or at least explain in my own words how I am feeling.
+I have had many intensely emotional moments in my life—some that bring tears and others that stretch my lips into a smile.
+In every one of these moments, when I pay attention, I notice a tiny thought crawling in my head, shouting in its tiny voice that I should write about it or at least put into words how I am feeling.
 It is always hard for me.
 I brush it off.
 Always.

-The very few times that I write, I have realised I feel genuine peace in me and a clear mind.
-I speak more clearly znd it feells good.
+The very few times that I have written, I have realized that I feel genuine peace and a clear mind.
+I speak more clearly, and it feels good.
 In the moment.
-Well, not when I look back at it couple of week later and I cringe so badly.
+Well, not when I look back at it a couple of weeks later and cringe so badly.
 Maybe this is why I have decided to start writing a lot.
-Maybe I like the clear mind feeling and the articulation.
+Maybe I like the clarity and articulation.
 Or maybe not.

-I bought my first motor bike in 2024 - January.
-Never imagined that I would be a biker.
-I only bought it as an investment.
-And because I could, at that time.
-First few days after the purchase, I spent on learning to ride the damn thing.
-My best friend's elder brother (Whom is no more in talking terms with me) taught me.
+I bought my first motorbike in January 2024.
+I never imagined that I would be a biker.
+I only bought it as an investment—and because I could at that time.
+The first few days after the purchase, I spent learning to ride the damn thing.
+My best friend's elder brother (who is no longer on speaking terms with me) taught me.

-First ride was the most incredible experience that I had ever felt.
-Feeling the sun, and the wind blowing in my face.
-My sweat all drying up in an instand.
-I felt like I could die any moment on the damn thing.
-I felt free.
+The first ride was the most incredible experience I had ever felt.
+Feeling the sun and the wind blowing in my face.
+My sweat drying up in an instant.
+I felt like I could die at any moment on the damn thing.
+But I also felt free.

-Since that experience you'd most likely always see me on a motor bike.
-I loved it and I love it.
-I have had about three crashes already.
-But I still keep riding.
-My instagram feed is filled with Ducatis.
-Am I writing because I love motor bikes?
+Since that experience, you’d most likely always see me on a motorbike.
+I loved it, and I still do.
+I have had about three crashes already, but I keep riding.
+My Instagram feed is filled with Ducatis.
+Am I writing because I love motorbikes?
 Maybe not.

-Couple of months ago, I decided, after some good reading that I would start taking things more seriously and being intentional about my life more often.
+A couple of months ago, after some good reading, I decided that I would start taking things more seriously and be more intentional about my life.
 Well, I have always been a philosophy guy.
 I have a different outlook on life.
 Well, I think everybody does.
-But mine has never been a strict straight one.
-It has always been a mixture of littles that I like from others.
-And I mostly don't care put it into words because as I alluded to above, I fear I may not use the right words.
-Which may end up sending me down a deep dark whole of existentialism.
-Or at least I like to think so.
+But mine has never been a strict, straight one.
+It has always been a mixture of little things I like from others.
+And I mostly don't care to put it into words because, as I alluded to above, I fear I may not use the right words.
+Which may end up sending me down a deep, dark hole of existentialism.
+Or at least, I like to think so.

-Here's Why I think I have decided to start writing my thoughts (in no particular order).
+Here’s why I think I have decided to start writing my thoughts (in no particular order):

+### **1. Motorbikes and the Future**
-1. I think In the foreseable future, I am going to keep riding motor bikes.
+I think that in the foreseeable future, I am going to keep riding motorbikes.
 And I like to think that I am comfortable with the idea of having riding accidents that may cost me a leg or two.
-Most people rarely loose their hands. it is mosty the legs.
+Most people rarely lose their hands; it is mostly the legs.

-I have noticed that certain experiences in my past, and my world-view has made me more liable to nihilism.
-I have been there many times I am have made a decision to aim up.
-Even when nothing and everything makes sense.
+I have noticed that certain experiences in my past and my worldview have made me more susceptible to nihilism.
+I have been there many times, and I have made a decision to aim up—even when nothing and everything makes sense.

-connection: If I end up in a crash, that costs me a leg, I would like to still keep aiming up.
+**Connection:** If I end up in a crash that costs me a leg, I would still like to keep aiming up.
 I would like to have some sort of meaning, still.
-And I think being in a wheel chair and writing brilliant novels, philosophies, would be a brilliant one.
+And I think being in a wheelchair while writing brilliant novels and philosophies would be a brilliant one.

+### **2. Writing Clears My Mind**
-2. Writing clears my mind.
-I have taken a lot of responsibilities this year and I gets overwhelming somethings.
+I have taken on a lot of responsibilities this year, and it gets overwhelming sometimes.
 Writing helps me think clearly.
-It seems so messy in my head. write it out and it is so simple.
+It feels so messy in my head, but when I write it out, it becomes so simple.
 Not easy.
 But simple.

+### **3. Zooming Out on Life**
-3. I have been taking a zoom-out view on life lately.
-I have at most six decades left on this giant floating rock.
+Lately, I have been taking a zoomed-out view of life.
+At most, I have six decades left on this giant floating rock.
 There is so much I want to get done.

 I want to have a lot of kids.
-A.I is advancing very quicky.
-I don't want to live forever, but I would like the idea of a version of me. still accessible to my family even after I die. for generations.
-So they can ask that can have fun with that version of me.
-In simple terms; if A.I can get so good to the point that it can learn everything about me, my style of writing, talking, thinking, then I would love it.
-And thought I am not seeing how that would work yet, I think writing publicly would help make it easier for him to learn about me.
+AI is advancing very quickly.
+I don't want to live forever, but I love the idea of a version of me still being accessible to my family even after I die—for generations.
+So they can ask, and they can have fun with that version of me.

+In simple terms: if AI can get so good to the point that it can learn everything about me—my style of writing, talking, thinking—then I would love it.
+And though I don't yet see exactly how that would work, I think writing publicly would help make it easier for AI to learn about me.

+### **4. Just in Case Someone Needs It**
-4. If point 3, doesn't spun out, I still think it is good that my thoughts and experiences could be publicly available to the world for a year more (domain name expires).
-Just in case someone may need it out there.
+If point 3 doesn’t pan out, I still think it is good that my thoughts and experiences could be publicly available to the world for at least a year (before the domain name expires).
+Just in case someone out there might need them.

+---

-Cheers to more beautiful time.
-Life is Good.
+Cheers to more beautiful times.
+Life is good.

-with Respect,

-E.B
+With respect,
+**E.B**